-In case you didn’t know, September is Self-Care Awareness Month, and it’s a time to remind us to take care of ourselves when we need to — and how we need to.
 The great thing about self-care is that it looks different for everyone.
 Someone’s Saturday morning run for coffee is someone else’s journal session at a local park — or, better yet, a regular check-up on your finances, savings, and current spending habits.

 1. Reflect on your relationship with money.

 Your financial wellbeing isn’t just about paying bills on time.
 It’s about your relationship with money itself, too.
 Before you get started making active changes to your finances, it’s probably worthwhile to think about your feelings toward money.
 Do you have financial anxiety?
 Are you overwhelmed?
 Stressed?
 It’s time to reframe any negative thinking patterns.
 Debt or no debt, engage in self-reflection about why you might be behaving in certain ways with your money.
 This could mean journaling, or talking it out with your partner, friends, or a trusted financial planner or other professional, which can be pretty reassuring.

 2. Check your bank accounts regularly.